Swatara Watershed Park and Campground

 The Swatara Watershed Park is a 33.69-acre parcel along the Swatara Creek at 1929 Blacks Bridge Road, Annville (East Hanover Township, Lebanon County PA).
-The park is open year round to the public from sunrise to sunset.
-The gates are open during the camping season which runs from May 1 – Oct 31.
+The park is open year-round to the public from sunrise to sunset.
+The gates are open during the camping season which runs from May 1 – October 31.
 The park is open to foot traffic, with parking at the gate, the rest of the year.

 Camping

-Please read the Notice to Campers for more information on renting a site.
-Sites are available for a full season or for shorter terms, including nightly.
-For pricing, contact [email protected] or call 717-821-1681.
+Please read Camping Information 2025 for more information on renting a site.
+For availability and pricing, contact [email protected] or call 717-821-1681.

 Pavilion

-A 960 Sq Ft Pavilion with 10 picnic tables, electric, water and charcoal grills.
-It is available for rental throughout the season.
-Contact us to reserve the pavilion for your event.
+A 960 Sq Ft Pavilion with 10 picnic tables, electric, water and charcoal grills is available for rental throughout the season (May 1 – October 31).
+Email [email protected] or call 717-821-1681 for availability.

 Fishing